-Radiation therapy affects the nerves and blood supply around your penis.
+Radiotherapy affects the nerves and blood supply around your penis.
 This creates an issue, as your penis needs a healthy blood flow to get an erection.
-Without an adequate blood supply, your penis will not become as hard as it did before radiation therapy.
+Without an adequate blood supply, your penis will not become as hard as it did before radiotherapy.

 Although you may feel aroused, these messages from your body aren't able to make blood flow to the penis.

-How soon after radiation therapy will I notice this?
+How soon after radiotherapy will I notice this?

 You may experience a decline in the firmness of your erection – this can happen anywhere from weeks to months to years after treatment.
-As you recover, check in with your doctor about how your erections are going.
+As you recover, check in with your doctor about how your erections have been.
 That way, you'll get proper guidance on getting your sex life to a good place.

 Can I still have pleasurable sex?